shopware/docs/guides/hosting/installation-updates/deployments/deployment-with-deployer.md

 ### 3. Building assets

 {% hint style="info" %}
-From this step on, all other steps are handled by [Deployer](https://deployer.org/), defined in the [`deploy.php`](deployment-with-deployer.md#deploy-php).
+From this step on, all other steps are handled by Deployer defined in the [`deploy.php`](deployment-with-deployer.md#deploy-php).
 {% endhint %}

-In order to compile and copy assets, the Shopware production template provides a script, which is located under [`bin/build-js.sh`](https://github.com/shopware/production/blob/6.3/bin/build-js.sh).
-This script installs the [NPM](https://www.npmjs.com/) dependencies and builds assets that are needed for the administration, storefront and plugins.
+To compile and copy assets, the Shopware production template provides a script, which is located under [`bin/build-js.sh`](https://github.com/shopware/production/blob/6.3/bin/build-js.sh).
+This script installs the [NPM](https://www.npmjs.com/) dependencies and builds assets needed for the Administration, Storefront, and plugins.

-It's important to know, that you need a database connection to execute this script, because before actually compiling the assets, the console command `bin/console bundle:dump` is executed.
+It is important to know that you need a database connection to execute this script because before compiling the assets, the console command `bin/console bundle:dump` is executed.
 This command creates the file `var/plugins.json`, which contains information about the asset paths of all activated plugins.

-If you don't want to build the assets on the target server \(for performance reasons\), you could execute the `bundle:command` on the target server and download the generated `plugins.json` into your runner's workspace, before executing [`bin/build-js.sh`](https://github.com/shopware/production/blob/6.3/bin/build-js.sh).
+If you don't want to build the assets on the target server \(for performance reasons\), you could execute the `bundle:command` on the target server and download the generated `plugins.json` into your runner's workspace before executing [`bin/build-js.sh`](https://github.com/shopware/production/blob/6.3/bin/build-js.sh).

 This step is defined to be executed on the target server in the `sw:build` job in the [`deploy.php`](deployment-with-deployer.md#deploy-php) and will be executed before transferring the files to the target server: